adam-r-kowalski/atom/examples/js_iterop/README.md

-1. Compile your onload.moose to a wat file `moose onload.moose`
+1. Compile your onload.rocket to a wat file `rocket onload.rocket`

 2. Run a web server, for example: `python -m http.server`